jmleino/Samsung/README.md

 ## The analysis script

+Only the main steps of the analysis are explained here.
-The analysis script has comments that documents its working.
+The actual analysis script has comments that explain its working in more detail.
 The analysis script uses the following main steps:

 1. Read files